Protoncracker/CodeCompare/README.md

 - Inspired by best practices in benchmarking and early-stage documentation (see [IntentBlueprint](https://github.com/Protoncracker/IntentBlueprint)).
 - Uses only standard Python libraries for maximum portability.

 ---

+## Stay Connected

+If you enjoyed this project, **follow my GitHub profile (@Protoncracker) to see more content like this** and stay updated on future releases and tools.
+You can also find me on my socials (search for Protoncracker) for more insights, updates, and tech discussions.

+---